quickwit-oss/quickwit/docs/log-management/deploy-quickwit-otel-with-helm.md

 description: Deploy Quickwit and OTEL collectors with Helm and search your kubernetes logs.
 tags: [k8s, helm]
 icon_url: /img/tutorials/helm-otel-k8s-tutorial-illustation.jpg
-sidebar_position: 9
+sidebar_position: 3
 ---

-This guide will help you to unlock log search on your k8s cluster.
-We will first deploy Quickwit and OTEL collectors with Helm and then see how to index and search them.
+This guide will help you to unlock log search on your k8s cluster logs.
+We will first deploy Quickwit and OTEL collectors with [Helm](https://helm.sh/) and then see how to index and search them.

 :::warning

-This tutorial uses Quickwit [Ingest API](/docs/reference/rest-api#ingest-data-into-an-index) which is not yet production ready and the OTEL gRPC endpoint which is currently experimental.
+This tutorial uses Quickwit [Ingest API](/docs/reference/rest-api#ingest-data-into-an-index) which is not yet production ready and the OTEL logs index that is currently experimental.

 :::

 ## Prerequisites

 You will need the following to complete this tutorial:
-- A k8s cluster.
+- A Kubernetes cluster.
 - The command line tool [kubectl](https://kubernetes.io/docs/reference/kubectl/).
 - The command line tool [Helm](https://helm.sh/).
-- An access to a shared storage like AWS S3, GCS, Azure blob storage, Scaleway, to store index data.
+- An access to an object storage like AWS S3, GCS, Azure blob storage, or Scaleway to store index data.

 ## Install with Helm